scoulomb/myk8s/Master-Kubectl/1-kubectl-create-explained-ressource-derived-from-pod.md

 </p>
 </details>

-We can see that this created in the manifest the `spec.containers.command` with `/bin/sleep` and `10`.
+We can see that this created in the manifest the `spec.containers.command` field with `/bin/sleep` and `10`.

 ## Note on args and command